 Many hotels that accept pets these days have easy-to-clean wooden floors, rather than carpet.
 This can lead to noise from people walking around in the room above you.
 I particularly found this to be the case in budget chains in the USA, such as Motel 6.
 In this case, ask for a top-floor room.

 One other trick I’ve also used with my dog, who is somewhat prone to barking at outside noises, is to turn the TV while in the room.
-Even at a low volume, it’s enough to block out some of the noises from the hallway.
+Even at a low volume, it’s enough to block out some of the noises from the hallway and allow your pup to relax.

 You May Also Like